Mrsquuuid/MelbourneTweets/Tweet Analysis/README.md

 **Topic:** How Chinese-Australia relationship and Australian people's views on China is influenced by the breakout of COVID-19?

 **Abstraction:** Since the outbreak of the epidemic, discrimination against China and even Asians has become increasingly serious around the world, including Australia.
 So many news have been reported during the last year that a Chinese or Asian man is abused or discriminated against by locals.
 This scenario aims to discovering how Chinese-Australia relationship and Australian people's views on China is influenced by the breakout of COVID-19, where the sentiment score for the tweets is used as the indicator.
-This scenario will also explore how the sentiment score differs by the location of different SA2 area of Sydney and how this differene is correlated with demographic characteristics and macro-economic indicator.
+This scenario will also explore how the sentiment score differs by the location of different SA2 area of Sydney and how this difference is correlated with demographic characteristics and macro-economic indicator.

 **Data:** In total 42425272 Tweets, of which 291408 tweets have relative keywords.